qaul/qaul.net/docs/qaul.net-manual/ios.md

 # move into the flutter directory
 cd qaul_ui

-# build and run the MacOS desktop app
+# build and run the Flutter app
-flutter
+flutter run
 ```